hackclub/OnBoard/projects/PROJECT_NAME/README.md

 tutorial:
 ---

-# ESP32 Clock
+# Arduino Nano Radio

-This board uses an ESP32 Dev module with an SSD1306 display and DS1307 RTC to display the current time, weather data, as well as serving as an alarm clock with a buzzer.
-This will have a 3D printed casing and be mounted to my wall so I will never oversleep again!
+This board uses an arduino nano paired with a TEA5767, 4 digit 7 segment display, speaker, and some miscalleneous components to make a WORKING RADIO

-$32.67
+$21.80

-There was a lot of difficulty with getting the ESP32 integrated wifi to work when prototyping
+There was a lot of difficulty with getting the radio to not just play static